sahliadem0106/sahliadem0106-health-ml-early-warning/README.md

 This project represents a realistic ML learning journey, including both successes (anomaly detection) and challenges (overfitting).
 Special thanks to the open-source ML community for excellent tools and documentation.

 **Note**: This is an educational project demonstrating ML concepts.
-Not intended for clinical use.
+Not intended for clinical use.(one day)